dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/task_C/task_c3.md

 #### **BG1** The Quizzes Tutor supports a course that follows the flipped classroom model relaxing the load on the teaching body while promoting the student's engagement in the course

 1. Goal-source
-    - Course teachers that own quizzes-tutor are the ones who provide the business goal. `(we may ask the professor who specifically?)`
+    - Course teachers that own quizzes-tutor are the ones who provide the business goal.

 2. Goal-subject
     - Teachers interested in using quizzes-tutor in their courses, because evaluation is easier, more flexible and less time consuming;